Norfolk Naval Shipyard: Modern shipyard

-From the Reconstruction Era until 1917, the shipyard was used both for ship repair and construction and for ship stationing; the current major naval base for the region, Naval Station Norfolk, did not yet exist.
+From the Reconstruction Era until 1917, the shipyard was used both for ship repair and construction and for ship stationing.
+The current major naval base for the region, Naval Station Norfolk, did not yet exist.
 As such, the then Norfolk Navy Yard served as the official Homeport for ships stationed in the Hampton Roads region.

 No major expansion occurred at the facility until World War I when it was expanded to accommodate 11,000 employees and their families.
-The shipyard was again expanded in World War II, doubling its physical size, and greatly expanding its productive capacity.
-During its peak, from 1940 to 1945, 43,000 personnel were employed and 6,850 vessels were repaired.
+The shipyard was again expanded during World War II, doubling its physical size and greatly expanding its productive capacity.
+During its peak from 1940 to 1945, 43,000 personnel were employed and 6,850 vessels were repaired.

 After World War II, the shipyard shifted from being a ship construction facility to an overhaul and repair facility.
 Work on the Iowa-class battleship, Kentucky was suspended in 1950.
 Its last two ships, Bold and her sister ship, Bulwark, wooden minesweepers, were christened on March 28, 1953, during the Korean War.